-The Parkevnt data file contains the data elements CASENUM, PSU, STRATUM, REGION, WEIGHT, and PJ.
-It also contains the data elements listed below.
+The Parkevnt data file contains the data elements CASENUM, PSU, STRATUM, REGION, WEIGHT, and PJ, which are described in the beginning of the Data Element Definitions and Codes section.
+The Parkevnt data file also contains the data elements on the following pages.
 CASENUM is used to merge with crashes in the Accident data file.
 To merge with the Event data file, use CASENUM and EVENTNUM.
 To merge with the Person data file, use CASENUM and PVEHNO.